Bazy Tankersley: Newspaper career

 Bazy (then Miller) was publisher of the newspaper for only 19 months.
 By April 1951, McCormick and his niece developed differences of opinions over both the newspaper and her relationship with Garvin Tankersley.
 She later said, "I understood when I went to the Times-Herald I was to have full control.
 That control was not given me ...
 There is some difference in our political beliefs.
 I have broader Republican views than [McCormick] has.
 I am for the same people as the colonel, but I am for some more people."
 McCormick also told her to decide between Garvin Tankersley and the Tribune Company.
 As a result, she resigned from the Times-Herald.
 McCormick tried to run the paper himself, but lost money on the venture, and sold the Times-Herald to The Washington Post in 1954.
 When he announced the sale, one of the paper's board members insisted that Bazy Tankersley be given a chance to purchase it, so McCormick gave her 48 hours to match the $10 million asking price.
 She could not raise the money to do so.
 Upon the purchase of the Times-Herald, the Post consolidated its market position by discontinuing the rival paper.
 Though estranged for many years, Bazy and McCormick reconciled prior to his death.

-After the sale, she continued to write a newspaper column for the Post, but also began to raise Arabian horses as a full-time occupation.
+After the sale, she continued to write a newspaper column for the Post, but also turned her attention to raising Arabian horses as a full-time occupation.